-Balancing Mechanism Auditor's report for the year ending 31 March 2014
+Balancing Mechanism Auditor's report for the year ended 31 March 2017

-- We have audited, in our role as the Balancing Mechanism Auditor ("BM Auditor"), specific aspects of the responsibilities placed on National Grid Electricity Transmission plc ("NGET") within the Balancing and Settlement Code ("BSC"), for the year ended 31 March 2014.
-More details of these specific aspects as covered by this audit are set out in paragraph 7 below. - We have undertaken this review in accordance with the Form of Agreement 4538/03/ agreed between ourselves and National Grid Company Plc, dated 8 March 2004, and subject to Amendment Number 3 which was agreed on 7 August 2008 and Amendment Number 4 which was agreed with National Grid Plc on 30 September 2011. - The Form of Agreement includes a clause limiting the total liability of PricewaterhouseCoopers LLP to NGET and all others authorised to rely upon this work, to a maximum of, unless otherwise specified in a Project Schedule, 200% of the charges incurred (excluding VAT). - 4 Unless the context otherwise requires, the words and expressions defined in the BSC have the same meanings in this report as in that agreement.
+- We have audited, in our role as the Balancing Mechanism Auditor ("BM Auditor"), specific aspects of the responsibilities placed on National Grid Electricity Transmission plc ("NGET") within the Balancing and Settlement Code ("BSC"), for the year ended 31 March 2017.
+More details of these specific aspects as covered by this audit are set out in paragraph 7 below. - 2 We have completed this audit work in accordance with the Form of Agreement 4538/03/SW agreed between ourselves and National Grid Company Plc on 8 March 2004, subject to: - (a) Amendment Number 3 which was agreed with National Grid Gas Plc on 7 August 2008; - (b) Amendment Number 4 which was agreed with National Grid Gas Plc on 30 September 2011; - (c) Amendment Number 5 which was agreed with National Grid Gas Plc on 24 March 2016; and - (d) Amendment Number 6 which was agreed with National Grid Gas Plc on 16 December 2016. - 3 The Form of Agreement includes a clause limiting the total liability of PricewaterhouseCoopers LLP to NGET and all others authorised to rely upon this work, to a maximum of, unless otherwise specified in a Project Schedule, 200% of the charges incurred (excluding VAT). - 4 Unless the context otherwise requires, the words and expressions defined in the BSC have the same meanings in this report as in that agreement.